INTI-CMNB/KiBot/docs/source/configuration/outputs/pcb_variant.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Creates a copy of the PCB with all the filters and variants applied.
-This copy isn't intended for development. |br|
+This copy isn't intended for development without a careful review. |br|
-Is just a tweaked version of the original where you can look at the results. |br|
+Can be used to export legacy variants to KiCad 10 variants

 Type: ``pcb_variant``